lxqt/lxqt.github.io/_posts/2022-12-09-qps-revisited.md

 ![Qps new](../../../../../images/posts/qps-new.2.png)

 Other tooltips display the CPU load for system, user and nice processes, the memory (total, used, cached and buffered) and an eventual swap usage.
-Sitting in the systray the icon displays the CPU usage history nicely as before, acting as an CPU monitor.
+Sitting in the systray the icon displays the CPU usage history nicely as before, acting as a CPU monitor.